blocknetdx/api-docs/source/includes/_xbridge.md

 taker         | string        | Taker trading asset; the ticker of the asset being sold by the taker. taker_size    | string(float) | Taker trading size.
-String is used to preserve precision. taker_address | string        | Maker address for receiving the incoming asset. minimum_size  | string(float) | The minimum maker amount allowed to be partially taken. repost        | string        | (Optional Parameter) Defaults to `true`.<br>`true`: Receive filled orders for both the maker and taker assets as specified, as well as the inverse with the maker asset as the taker and the taker asset as the maker.
+String is used to preserve precision. taker_address | string        | Maker address for receiving the incoming asset. minimum_size  | string(float) | The minimum maker amount that can be traded in the partial order. repost        | string        | (Optional Parameter) Defaults to `true`.<br>`true`: Receive filled orders for both the maker and taker assets as specified, as well as the inverse with the maker asset as the taker and the taker asset as the maker.
 When the order is partially taken, the remainder will be reposted.
 This will happen continuously as long as the remaining size is greater than the specified `minimum_size`.<br>`false`: When the order is partially taken, the remaining amount will not be reposted. dryrun        | string        | (Optional Parameter)<br>`dryrun`: Validate the order without actually submitting the order to the network.